IBM/dbb/Templates/GitlabCIPipeline/Reporting-pipeline/wazi-deploy-query/README.md

 ### Implementation of the pipeline

-When a developer wants to analyze the Wazi deploy evidence file to get the list of artifacts that have been deployed, the pipeline can be triggered manually.
+To query the Wazi deploy evidence index, the developer triggers the pipeline manually.
+When requesting the pipeline, multiple filter criteria can be configured to limit the search on element name, element type, application or environment.

 ### Sample output
 This can be downloaded and viewed after a successful run of the pipeline.